7 dead as California mourns 3rd mass killing in 8 days - KESQ

 California is still reeling from an attack on a Lunar New Year celebration in Monterey Park that killed 11 and cast a shadow over an important holiday for many Asian-American communities.
 Authorities are still seeking a motive for the Saturday shooting.

-“For the second time in recent days, California communities are mourning the loss of loved ones in a senseless act of gun violence,” President Joe Biden said Tuesday morning.
-“Even as we await further details on these shootings, we know the scourge of gun violence across America requires stronger action.”

-The new year has brought six mass killings in the U.S. in fewer than three weeks, accounting for 39 deaths.
+The new year has brought a shocking string of mass killings in the U.S. — six in less than three weeks, accounting for 39 deaths.
 Three have occurred in California since Jan.
 16, according to a database compiled by The Associated Press, USA Today and Northeastern University.
 The database tracks every mass killing — defined as four dead not including the offender — committed in the U.S. since 2006.

 The killings occurred on the outskirts of Half Moon Bay, a city about 30 miles (48 kilometers) south of San Francisco.